 Are public procurement law challenges common in your jurisdiction?
 Is there a perception that bidders that make challenges against public bodies suffer reputational harm / harm to their prospects in future procurement competitions?
 If so, please provide brief comment.
 Assuming a full hearing is necessary (but there are no appeals), how much would a typical procurement claim cost: (i) for the defendant and (ii) for the claimant?

-Public procurement law challenges are very common in Greece, especially with respect to high value contracts.
-As per the data available from the HSPPA, there have been a relatively steady number of approx. 2,300 administrative appeals before the HSPPA per year.
-As mentioned before, in Greece, any act or omission of a contracting authority is challenged before the HSPPA; HSPPA’s decisions may then be challenged before the competent Administrative Courts.
+Public procurement law challenges are relatively common in Greece, particularly with respect to high-value contracts.
+According to data from the Hellenic Single Public Procurement Authority (HSPPA), approximately 2,300 administrative appeals are filed annually.
+As previously mentioned, in Greece, any act or omission by a contracting authority can be challenged before the HSPPA, and the HSPPA’s decisions may subsequently be contested before the competent Administrative Courts.

-There is no general perception that bidders making challenges against public bodies suffer reputational harm or harm to their prospects in future procurement competitions, unless the challenges are unnecessarily numerous and unsubstantiated, aiming only at delaying the award of the contract.
+There is no general perception that bidders who challenge public bodies suffer reputational harm or adverse effects on their prospects in future procurement competitions, unless the challenges are excessive, unfounded, and intended solely to delay the contract award.

-The costs of procurement claims depend on whether a recourse is filed before the HSPPA or before the Administrative Courts.
+The costs associated with procurement claims depend on whether the recourse is filed before the HSPPA or the Administrative Courts.

-Administrative appeal before the HSPPA: The filing fees payable to the HSPPA are determined on the basis of the amount of the awarded contract; the filing fees amount to 0.5% of the estimated value of the contract (excluding VAT) and range from €600 to €15,000.
-If the administrative appeal is successful, the refund of the filing fees is ordered by the HSPPA.
-Both parties in such proceedings are represented by attorneys; parties are required to pay their legal fees which vary, depending on the law firm chosen by the applicant.
+- Administrative Appeal before the HSPPA: The filing fees for an administrative appeal before the HSPPA are determined based on the value of the awarded contract.
+The fees amount to 0.5% of the estimated contract value (excluding VAT) and range from €600 to €15,000.
+If the appeal is successful, the HSPPA will order the refund of the filing fees.
+Both parties in such proceedings are represented by attorneys, and each party is responsible for paying their legal fees, which can vary depending on the law firm chosen by the applicant.

 -